Secure DNS

 Your IP address can reveal some information about yourself, such as your approximate location.
 This only works down to the regional level, and even here isn’t very accurate.

-Safe Surfer uses your IP address to know which currency to use if you sign up to a paid plan, for example, but there would be no way for us to know your address or even suburb.
 An IP address can also be used to deliver targeted ads.
 Oh, 121.99.191.81 searched for vacuum cleaners 20 minutes ago?
 I’m going to show them ads for those until they buy one.

 Although IP addresses are commonly used this way, this doesn’t mean that communication isn’t secure.
 If a site is secured with https, there’s no way for an outside observer to view the traffic itself, even if they know the IP addresses involved in the communication.